Tutorial

 };

-From here, it’s up to you.
-For example, you could route different requests to different responses, based on the req.url.
+From here, you could route different requests to different responses, based on the req.url.

 return new Response("Hello");